Skip to content

 Answer: The Epic of Gilgamesh, written on clay tablets in ancient Sumer (modern Iraq).
 The earliest versions date to roughly 2100 BCE.

-Why it stumps people: Guesses cluster around Homer’s Iliad (800 BCE) or the Bible.
+Guesses pile onto Homer’s Iliad (800 BCE) or the Bible.
+Both lose.
 Gilgamesh predates Homer by 1,300 years.
-It tells the story of a king’s search for immortality after his friend dies and includes a flood narrative that predates the biblical story of Noah by centuries.
+It follows a king chasing immortality after his friend dies, and it carries a flood narrative that beats the biblical story of Noah by centuries.
+We unpack the Bible side of that overlap in our bible trivia questions collection.

 Medieval & Early Modern Questions (12-22)